The epigraphy of Attica

 It can be complicated to find your way around the inscriptions from Attica.
 You will find here the most important publications (scroll down)

-IG SIA ATL AGORA AKROPOLIS KERAMEIKOS ELEUSIS AOL
+Scroll down for: CIG, IG SIA ATL AGORA AKROPOLIS KERAMEIKOS ELEUSIS AIO

 IG- Inscriptiones Graecae